Don’t settle for anything less.

 Which banks on the program bank list apply to my account(s)?

 Appendix A in the Insured Cash Account Program Disclosure Document contains a list of the program banks.
 On our public website, this is referred to as the Program Bank List.
-You may also contact your financial advisor for the Program Bank List and priority sequence order.
+You may also contact your financial professional for the Program Bank List and priority sequence order.

 How do Insured Cash Account Program rates compare to bank checking and savings rates?